 JetBlue Airways, whose unit costs for maintenance rose nearly 70% from 2010 to 2012, expects to lower annual increases to about 5% in the next few years, thanks in part to flight-hour agreements and price caps on some of its heavy overhaul work, CFO Mark Powers says.
 The airline still is negotiating a flight-hour deal with GE for maintenance, repair and overhaul of the CF34 engines on its Embraer 190 aircraft, Powers said in a presentation during the low-cost carrier’s recent Analyst ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Price Caps, Flight-Hour Deals Rein In JetBlue Maintenance Costs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Price Caps, Flight-Hour Deals Rein In JetBlue Maintenance Costs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.